Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/fbmn.md

 There is a dedicated Feature-Based Molecular Networking workflow on GNPS2 that [can be accessed here](https://gnps2.org/workflowinput?workflowname=feature_based_molecular_networking_workflow) (you need to be logged in GNPS2 first).

 ### Requirement for the FBMN workflow
-After processing your LC-MS/MS data with the prefered software, it is possible to export the results into 3 input files for FBMN:
+After processing your LC-MS/MS data with the prefered software, it is possible to export the results into 2 required input files and 3 optional input files for FBMN:

 1. A *feature table* with the intensities of LC-MS ion features (TXT or CSV format).
 1. A *MS/MS spectral summary* file with a list of MS/MS spectra associated with the LC-MS ion features (.MGF file or .msp file).
-3. [Optional] *Metadata table* - format described [here](link to be added)
+3. [Optional] *Metadata table* - format described [here](metadata.md)
+4. [Optional] *Original mzML Files* - These are the original files used for feature finding - described [here](#mzml-files-used-for-feature-finding)
+5. [Optional] *"Supplementary Pairs"* of additional edges - described [here](#advanced-extras)

 ### Upload the feature table file, the MS/MS spectral summary file and the optional Metadata tabole to GNPS2
 Go to [GNPS2](https://gnps2.org/homepage) and click “File Browser” on the upper right corner, and then create a folder and drag and drop the feature table file, the spectral summary file and the optional metadata file to the folder.
 Alteratively You can also use the upload button to choose and upload the files.